georgjaehnig/packup/README.md

 **packup** allows you to create zipped backups of multiple paths with one command call.

-In the given paths, all directories on the first level will be backed (packed) up as one zip file and saved locally into `~/.packup`.
+In the given paths, all directories on the first level will be backed (packed) up into a zip file each and saved locally into `~/.packup`.
 From there, they can be easily synced to any backup device, for example using [rsync](http://en.wikipedia.org/wiki/Rsync).
+(And you also will have a zipped backup copy on your local machine, too.)

 **packup** uses `zip`'s `--filesync` option, only adding newer files to the zip file, and deleting non-existing ones.